FarmBot-Docs/farmbot-genesis/v1.7/assembly/toolbays.md

 {%
 include callout.html
 type="info"
+title="Need more slots?"
-title="Are the included toolbays not enough?" content="If you are interested in using more tools and seed containers at once, you will need to purchase or make more toolbays.
-Check out our **[online shop](http://shop.farm.bot)** to purchase more."
+content="If you are interested in using more tools and seed containers at once, you will need to [purchase](https://farm.bot/search?q=Toolbay) or make additional toolbays."
 %}

 # Step 3: Insert the tools

 Place your tools and seed containers in any slot you want.
-Once you get to the software portion of the setup process, you will let your FarmBot know what is occupying each slot.
+The text on the front of the tools and seed containers should be facing the same direction as the FarmBot logo on the front of the UTM.

 ![toolbays with tools](_images/toolbays_with_tools.jpg)

+{%
+include callout.html
+type="info"
+content="Once you get to the software portion of the setup process, you will let your FarmBot know what is occupying each slot."
+%}

 # What's next?